rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_duplicator_file_read.md

 ## Vulnerable Application
-The issue is being actively exploited, and allows attackers to download arbitrary files, such as the wp-config.php file.
+The issue is being actively exploited, and allows attackers to download arbitrary files, such as the `wp-config.php` file.
 This module exploits an unauthenticated directory traversal vulnerability in WordPress plugin "Duplicator" plugin version 1.3.24-1.3.26, allowing arbitrary file read with the web server privileges.
-This vulnerability was being actively exploited when it was discovered.

 Changelog : https://snapcreek.com/duplicator/docs/changelog/